samapriya/geeup/README.md

     quota               Print Earth Engine total quota and used quota zipshape            Zips all shapefiles and subsidary files into individual zip files
-    upload              Batch Asset Uploader using Selenium
+    getmeta             Generates generalized metadata for all rasters in folder upload              Batch Asset Uploader using Selenium
     seltabup            Batch Table Uploader using Selenium.
+    selsetup            Non headless setup for new google account, use if upload throws errors
     tasks               Queries current task status
                         [completed,running,ready,failed,cancelled]
     delete              Deletes collection and all items inside.
 Supports